 Why Exercise?

-Exercise keeps the body strong and healthy, and it also benefits the mind.
-Aside from strengthening your muscles, exercise can help boost your mood and allow you to de-stress and sleep well.
+While exercise keeps the body strong and healthy, it also benefits the mind.
+Aside from strengthening your muscles, it can help boost your mood and allow you to de-stress and sleep well.

-If you do not like exercising in the gym, running, or doing yoga, get ready to tick off these household chores from your to-do list:
+If you do not like working out in the gym, running, or doing yoga, get ready to tick off these household chores from your to-do list:

 Vacuuming

-Vacuuming involves walking, pushing the vacuum, and some lifting.
-This household chore can be a low-impact way to get yourself moving.
+Because vacuuming involves walking, pushing, and some lifting, this household chore can be a low-impact way to get yourself moving.
 However, if you want to take it a step further, you can do lunges during the task.

 As you’re pushing the vacuum, take a step and bend your front leg and back leg to a 90-degree angle while allowing yourself to sink lower.
 Hold this position for 5 seconds before taking another step.